freedomofpress/securedrop/docs/development/virtual_environments.rst

 * The Debian packages are built from your local copy of the code, instead of installing the current stable release packages from https://apt.freedom.press.
-* The production environment only allows SSH over an Authenticated Tor Hidden Service (ATHS), but the staging environment allows direct SSH access so it's more ergonomic for developers to interact with the system during debugging.
+* The staging environment is configured for direct SSH access so it's more ergonomic for developers to interact with the system during debugging.
 * The Postfix service is disabled, so OSSEC alerts will not be sent via email.